KidsBell

 Why this structure?

-The flows reflect real daily dynamics between teachers and parents—time pressure, emotional sensitivity, and language gaps.
+The flows reflect daily dynamics marked by time pressure, emotional sensitivity, and relational trust gaps.

 Prototyping